oroinc/documentation/user_guide/magento_entities.rst

 ---------------------------------------

 To provide consistent and customer oriented approach, you can define a specific workflow within which the actions can be performed for each instance of a Shopping Cart or Order.
-The following two workflows are pre-implemented in the OroCRM for Magento-based shops:
+The following two workflows are pre-implemented in OroCRM for Magento-based shops: